Recent SOU graduate’s capstone project is documentary on opiate addiction

 About Southern Oregon University

-As a public liberal arts university, SOU focuses on student learning, accessibility and civic engagement that enriches both the community and bioregion.
-The university is recognized for fostering intellectual creativity, for quality and innovation in its connected learning programs, and for the educational benefits of its unique geographic location.
-SOU was the first university in Oregon—and one of the first in the nation—to offset 100 percent of its energy use with clean, renewable power, and it is the first university in the nation to balance 100% of its water consumption.
+Southern Oregon University provides outstanding student experiences, valued degrees, and successful graduates.
+SOU is known for excellence in faculty, intellectual creativity and rigor, quality and innovation in connected learning programs, and the educational benefits of its unique geographic location.
+SOU was the first university in Oregon—and one of the first in the nation—to offset 100 percent of its energy use with clean, renewable power.
+It is the first university in the nation to balance 100 percent of its water consumption.
 Visit sou.edu.

 In a typical year, one SOU student is accepted to present at the conference.
 Three SOU students were accepted last year, and five have been invited to present their papers at this year’s conference on March 25.